-The Albertina remains one of my favourite locations because of the diversity of exhibitions there.
+The Albertina remains one of my favourite museums because of the diversity of exhibitions there.
 You can find Renaissance etchings in one gallery and a Warhol silkscreen print in the next.
 And now we have a “second” Albertina location as well: the Albertina Modern with its stronger focus on more contemporary art.

-This archive lists all the Albertina exhibitions I’ve reported on in recent years with links to the original article.
+This archive lists all the Albertina & Albertina Modern exhibitions I’ve reported on in recent years with links to the original articles.

 My Generation (2020 – 2021)